 Recent FTC Safeguards Rule Amendments

-The Safeguards Rule was amended in January 10, 2022 and become effective in December 2022, to ensure that financial institutions’ practices are taking into account modern technologies.
+The Safeguards Rule was amended on January 10, 2022 and became effective in December 2022, to ensure that financial institutions’ practices are taking into account modern technologies.

 It added five modifications to make their protection of customer data more robust: